-We can refer to this setup as a “coupled” CMS architecture, since the front-end editing tools and back-end management tools are paired in the same system.
-A coupled architecture lets website owners manage their entire website from inside one intuitive program (such as WordPress), making this setup popular with beginners.
+We can refer to this setup as a “coupled” CMS architecture, since the front-end editing tools and back-end management tools are on the same installation.
+Both the front and back end access the database and, together, produce the web pages and other assets that visitors request.
+Since a coupled architecture lets website owners manage their entire website from inside one intuitive program (such as WordPress), this setup is popular with beginners.

 A headless CMS works differently: It removes the front-end tools, leaving only the back-end content management tools.
 Essentially, you’re separating the “head” (the front end) of your website from the rest of its “body” (the back end).

-Here’s where headless WordPress comes in: The WordPress as you and I (and most people) know it uses a coupled architecture.
+Here’s where headless WordPress comes in: The WordPress you and I know uses a coupled architecture.
 You manage your website’s assets in the dashboard and control its appearance through themes and plugins.

-But, by eliminating themes and instead sharing content via the WordPress REST API, any WordPress installation can be made headless.
+But, by sharing content via the WordPress REST API, any WordPress installation can be made headless.
 In a headless WordPress configuration, the content management tools are still available, but front-end features like themes and the block editor are not.
 Another front-end application handles how your WordPress website actually looks.